 This Global Sustainability Report ("Report") is an interactive PDF and is designed to be viewed with Adobe Reader and an Internet connection.
 The Report can also be viewed offline, but in that case, external links will not be accessible.

 NOTES

-All dollar amounts shown in this Report Canadian dollars, unless otherwise ind
+All dollar amounts shown in this Report are expressed in Canadian dollars, unless otherwise indicated.